vwd-33/VWD/src/pages/distro/index.md

       LEGION OF DOOM (gre) - "Kingdom of Endless Darkness" CD: $15.00

+      LEGION OF DOOM (gre) - "The Horned Made Flesh" CD: $15.00

       LEGION OF DOOM (gre) - "The Summoning of Shadows" CD: $15.00